steharr/ms2-/README.md

 * **Root Cause and Fix**

+### Javascript Validator Results
+In order to validate the quality of my Javascript Code, I passed it through the [Jshint](https://jshint.com/) linter to ensure there were no major issues.

+When passed into the linter i received no error messages and 13 warnings.
+In the 13 warnings there were three warning types.
+Below details how these warnings were adressed:

+* *Missing Semicolon*

+   These were missed during development and were simple to fix.
+Since this was my first time coding a major Javascript project, it was inevitable that I would miss out on some semicolons.

+* *Don't use extra leading zeros '00'*

+   The objective of the function 'zeroScore' is to set the visible score on the scoreboard to zero.
+When coding, I had inputted the code to set the text content of the element to equal a value with a leading zero.
+To fix this warning, I removed the leading zero.

+* *Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (gridRow)*

+   The objective of the function 'createGridArray' is to create a two dimensional array describing the game state of the level.
+The function has to first loop through each **row** of the game grid and then loop through each game **cell** in order to obtain the required information.
+   Due to the complexity of this function, I decided to use a **for...of** loop when looping through the rows in order to made the code appear more readable than if I was to use an i iterator.
+From my perspective, using **"for (let row of rows)"** was more easily understandable than **"for (let i = 0; i < rows.length; i++)"** as it explains clearly that the computer is working through each row in this loop.

+   As a result of this decision, I had to use some slightly complex syntax when looping through the game grid **cells**.
+The **.forEach** method I used resulted in a callback function being used inside my original for loop.
+This is why the linter highlighted this warning to me.
+To improve the semantics, I changed the syntax for the **.forEach** loop from a callback function syntax to a arrow function syntax.
+Previously it was **".forEach(function (cell) .."** and I changed it to **".forEach((cell) .."**.
+Even though this did not remove the warning from the linter, I felt it was sufficient to make the code easier to understand as **".forEach((cell) .."** makes it more clear that the computer is working through each cell.

 ### HTML Validator Results
 After passing my code through the HTML validator for the first time